 Is the onus on the individual or the manager with this process?

-The process has been openly advertised with the details publicly displayed online, and employees are entitled to speak with their manager about it if they would like to.
+The process is openly advertised with the details publicly displayed online, and employees are entitled to speak with their manager about it if they would like to.
 However, the onus of the process is with the manager as they will look at data on the dashboard, and they will review all individual salaries, not just for those who have come to them for initial conversations.
 This is to ensure that everyone is fairly reviewed.

 Viewing employee data